Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons12.md

 1. Open MetaMask.
 2. Click the three little dots and select 'Expand View'.
 3. Go to 'Settings', then 'Networks'.
 4. Here, you'll see the list of networks (Ethereum, Mainnet, etc.) with plenty of details about each one.
-Locate the RPC URL - this is key.
+Locate the RPC URL - *this is key*.